SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models: Conclusion

 \section{Conclusion}

-In this work, we aim to improve the scientific reasoning capabilities of LLMs not limited to mathematical tasks.
-By collecting diverse instructions, self-reflective annotation instructions, and filtering out instructions on mathematics, physics, and chemistry subjects, we present a high-level and high-quality dataset, referred to as \data, to enhance and enrich the scientific knowledge of LLMs.
-Using \data, we train \model by fine-tuning ChatGLM series models, significantly outperformed on scientific and mathematical benchmarks over the base models and even some state-of-the-art LLMs that has order of magnitude more parameters.
-Our research underscores the significance of diverse training data as well as LLM self-annotation and correctness for enhancing general reasoning capability, even for hard domain like science.
-In the future, we aim to enhance the model's capabilities by synthesizing data purely from unstructured data (like academic papers and knowledge base), and explore more advanced self-improving techniques to bootstrap LLM reasoning.
+In this work, we present a self-instructive annotation framework to create a high-level and high-quality dataset, \data, to enrich the scientific knowledge of LLMs.
+Using \data, we train three LLMs, which significantly improve many scientific and mathematical benchmarks over the base models and outperform many state-of-the-art LLMs that have an order of magnitude more parameters.
+Our research underscores the significance of diverse training data as well as LLM self-annotation and correctness for enhancing general reasoning capability, even for hard domains like science.